BogartDME/edwin-react-portfolio/README.md

-## Getting Started

-Here are some some things you will need to get started:

 ## Contact

   If you would like to contact me with suggestions or would like to collaborate on a project feel free to contact me at edwin.pietrowski@gmail.com